Sunbeamstress/Blackbirds/To-Do List.md

 ### Abilities

+- [ ] Implement abilities.
-- [x] Define ability and ability tree classes.
+   - [ ] Define ability and ability tree classes.
+      - [ ] Implementation question: store each player's individual ability as its own object, or use a dictionary stored on the player?
    - [ ] Describe core ability trees and the individual abilities beneath them.
       - [ ] Implement logic to tally up total level in a tree, based on which abilities belong to it.

 ### Employment